EricsonWillians/Joy-Plus-Plus/README.md

 * Bullet and actor collision detection.
 * Scene management.

-#### How to play it
+#### How to play it:

 Just download the release folder and execute it on Windows (It's a x86 windows binary, should run normally).
 "Ah, but I'm on linux!"
-(Then you're probably a "hacker" already and in that case, just install the Allegro 5 library and compile the whole schmere.)
+(Then you're probably a "hacker" already and in that case, just install the Allegro 5 library and compile the whole schmere).